falkr/ttm4115/pages/prep-modeling.md

 ## Models of Software

 Of course, like we can have models of planes and buildings, we can also have models of a system that mainly consists of software.
-But there's one thing that is special with software: Software is made up of digital artifacts, and therefore virtual in nature.
-(Let's just say you can't touch it.)
+But there's one thing that is special with software: Software is made up of digital artifacts, and therefore virtual in nature. (_Virtual_ means you can't touch it.)
 While it is easy to distinguish the _model_ of a house from the house itself, it is harder to distinguish the _model_ of a piece of software from the software itself.
+One could also argue that code itself is a model, since it describes a way of executing an algorithm.
 This is why we sometimes confuse software models and programs.
-(In some cases, the lines are even more blurry when we generate code from models automatically, or take the model and interpret it by a machine that then effectively executes it.
-But more on that later.)
+In some cases, the lines are even more blurry when we generate code from models automatically, or take the model and interpret it by a machine that then effectively executes it.
+But more on that later.

 ## Why Modeling Software?